tpwres/teczki-polskiego-wrestlingu/content/w/rick-baxxter.md

 #### Posse In Effect

 Rick Baxxter made his debut in [Maniac Zone Wrestling](@/o/mzw.md) in June 2014 at their [show in Smolec](@/e/mzw/2014-06-21-mzw-untitled.md).
-It was possible thanks to good relations between MZW and german - especially Drezden-located - independent scene.
-From 2014 to 2017 he made a total of nine apperances, mostly in a tag team with [The Grannatic](@/w/the-grannatic.md) - Posse In Effect.
+It was possible thanks to good relations between MZW and the German independent scene, especially in Drezden.
+From 2014 to 2017 Baxxter made a total of nine apperances, mostly in a tag team with [The Grannatic](@/w/the-grannatic.md) as Posse In Effect.

 #### Solo apperances

-From late 2017 to early 2018 Rick Baxxter stopped appearing in MZW with his tag team partner, from now on appearing solo.
-He expanded his heel "King of Porn Style" persona, which was rather poorly recieved by polish audience, who was not that responsive to sexual allusions as the german public.
-He made a few more apperances - mostly in multi-man matches - before arriving for the last time at [Project 7: Golden Road](@/e/mzw/2020-01-18-mzw-project-7-golden-road.md)
+From late 2017 to early 2018 Rick Baxxter stopped appearing in MZW with his tag team partner, instead working solo.
+He expanded his heel "King of Porn Style" persona which was rather poorly recieved by the Polish audience, who were not that responsive to sexual allusions as the German public.
+He made a few more apperances - mostly in multi-man matches - before arriving for the last time at [Project 7: Golden Road](@/e/mzw/2020-01-18-mzw-project-7-golden-road.md).

 ## In wrestling